Quality Control Technology

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Quality Control Tech.
-About 2.7% of those with this major are international students.
+Quality Control Tech appeals to people across the globe.
+About 4.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia